ddev/ddev.com/src/pages/blog/ddev-local-usage-statistics-updated-2020-05-18.md

 ![Top events](https://ddev.com/app/uploads/2020/05/Top-events.png)

-**Webserver Types**: About 75% of people use nginx with php-fpm, nearly 25% use apache with fpm, and a tiny fraction use the less performant apache-cgi.
+**Web server Types**: About 75% of people use nginx with php-fpm, nearly 25% use apache with fpm, and a tiny fraction use the less performant apache-cgi.

 ![Webserver types](https://ddev.com/app/uploads/2020/05/Webserver-types.png)

-**NFS Mount Enabled**: For users on Windows and macOS, using [nfs_mount_enabled](https://ddev.readthedocs.io/en/stable/users/performance/#using-nfs-to-mount-the-project-into-the-web-container) enables massive webserving performance with just a quick workstation setup.
+**NFS Mount Enabled**: For users on Windows and macOS, using [nfs_mount_enabled](https://ddev.readthedocs.io/en/stable/users/performance/#using-nfs-to-mount-the-project-into-the-web-container) enables massive web-serving performance with just a quick workstation setup.
 It looks like just under half of projects are using `nfs_mount_enabled: true` (which can be set globally as of DDEV-Local v1.14).

 ![DDEVLocal nfs_mount_enabled](https://ddev.com/app/uploads/2020/05/DDEVLocal-nfs_mount_enabled.png)